ministryofjustice/security-guidance/docs/authentication.md

 Where appropriate, multi-factor authentication \(MFA\) should be used as a knowledge-based factor for authentication.
 MFA is sometimes referred to as Two-Factor Authentication \(2FA\).

-MOJ guidance on MFA is available [here](multi-factor-authentication-mfa-guide.md).
+MoJ guidance on MFA is available [here](multi-factor-authentication-mfa-guide.md).

 ### MFA for Administrators